 Interdisciplinary work is also encouraged within schools, with each course of study having been designed to cover many fields.
-Majors like International Relations, Peace and Justice Studies, and Engineering Psychology are not housed in any one department.
-Students have the unique opportunity to take courses taught from vastly different perspectives, combining knowledge from different fields in order to explore specific issues.
+Majors like International Relations, Civic Studies, and Human Factors Engineering are not confined to a single department.
+At SMFA at Tufts, students design their own studio art major from courses of their choosing that often span multiple departments.
+Students also have the unique opportunity to take courses taught from vastly different perspectives, combining knowledge from different fields in order to explore specific issues.
 In addition, Tufts offers a major in Interdisciplinary Studies through the School of Arts & Sciences, and a thesis program through the Center for Interdisciplinary Studies.

 Tisch College builds an enduring culture of active citizenship at Tufts across all areas of study.
 More than half of all undergraduate students report participating in community service or civic engagement activities while at the university.
 Through curricular and co-curricular activities, these students address pressing social issues by working with local, national, and international organizations.

 Tisch College offers an intensive leadership program for undergraduates, an honors society for graduating students who demonstrate excellence in civic engagement, and a service learning program for incoming students.
 It offer an array of special internships, fellowships, courses, and events.
 Tisch College engages with faculty from across the university through professional development, support for research, collaborations with local organizations, and other opportunities that shape a community of scholars committed to civic engagement.